-For families that are not well versed in the ways of the cannabis plant, it is conceivable that some moms and dads may see junior’s pot use as a gateway to harder drugs.
+For families that are not well versed in the ways of the cannabis plant, it is conceivable that some moms and dads may see junior’s marijuana use as a gateway to harder drugs.

 Although most Americans would vote for marijuana legalization at the national level if it were put to the vote, some parents are still frightened by the idea that their children could be negatively impacted by such a thing.
 All they keep hearing about is how the drug epidemic in this country is spiraling out of control.
 How millions of people are now addicted to drugs and that tens of thousands of them every year are dropping dead from overdoses.
 It’s a horror show out there if we’re honest.